SINTEF/Muscade.jl/docs/src/Modelling.md

 ## Script as input

 `Muscade` being a framework for the development of optimization-FEM applications, it only provides a limited number of generic modeling capabilities, like fixing degrees of freedom (dofs) to describe boundary conditions, introducing holonomic constraints or costs on either dofs, or element-results (see [Built-in elements](@ref)). `Muscade` does not provide the elements needed to treat any specific application.
-Hence to create a model, one will typicaly be `using` both `Muscade` and another package that provide a `Muscade`-based application (app).
+Hence to create a model, one will typicaly be `using` both `Muscade` and another package that provides a `Muscade`-based application (app).
 The app provides specific elements for domains like continuum mechanics, marine structures, hydrogen diffusion etc.

 Input to such an app is provided in the form of a Julia script containing instructions (calls to `Muscade`, using elements and possibly solvers provided by the app) to define the model, execute analyses, and extract and process analysis results.
 This has two advantages: